 BY BRETT ANDERSON/ST.CROIX ADVISORS, LLC

-For a number of months, my mom for was experiencing a side pain that wouldn’t go away.
-For months, she blamed by best four-legged friend Riley.
+For several months, my mom for was experiencing a side pain that wouldn’t go away.
+For months, she blamed by best four-legged friend, Riley.

 Riley, a 90 pound lab/hound mix, sometimes has a mind of his own.
-One day the hound in him decided to take my mom for a ride and she held on for dear life so Riley didn’t get hit by a car and she didn’t hit the ground.
+One day, the hound in him decided to take my mom for an unexpected ride and she held on for dear life so Riley didn’t get hit by a car and she didn’t hit the ground.
 At the young old age of 78, being yanked so hard hurt her right side and pulled some muscles.

 On the bright side, after months of blaming Riley for the pulled muscles and side pain – and him feeling so bad – she reflected that it was probably Riley that help save her and getting her to see a doctor.
 I asked if she’s apologized to him yet because I know he still feels bad.

 My mom is a “believer,” which I’m grateful for.
 She can use our prayers every day if you’d be willing to add her to your prayers.
 It’s in God’s hands.